hydra/vtx-tool/README.md

 * Persistent VTX table storage, with load/save support.
 * MSP displayport OSD overlay while calibrating.
 * Cross-platform desktop UI (built with `egui` / `eframe`).

+## Supported power meters

+* ImmersionRC power meter V1 (tested) - Not recommended, since it only has one 5800Mhz calibration point.
+* ORQA / ImmersionRC power meter V2 (in-progress) - Recommended, since it has calibration points from 5600-6000Mhz at 50Mhz steps.

+Other power meters can be added fairly easily as required. pull requests welcome!

 ## Running from CLI